Lunarelements/Lunarelements/README.md

 ![Inkscape Badge](https://img.shields.io/badge/Inkscape-000000?style=flat&logo=Inkscape&logoColor=white)
 ![AWS Badge](https://img.shields.io/badge/Amazon_AWS-FF9900?style=flat&logo=amazonaws&logoColor=white)
 ![Azure Badge](https://img.shields.io/badge/Azure-0078D7?style=flat&logo=azure-devops&logoColor=white)

+## 🗂 What Wonderous Things Are You Working On?
+Though I may be contributing to Open Source or doing random things here and there, right now my main focus is on two projects, Low Poly and Augmented Municipality!

+### Low Poly 🖼
+[Low Poly](https://github.com/Lunarelements/low-poly) is a React based website that takes advantage of WASM to generate digital art inspired by low poly art styles.
+You can upload any image you want, generating your own cool pieces.

+### Augmented Municipality 🏛
+This one is an augmented reality project with the idea of taking urban planning into the next dimension.
+Imagine being able to get a realistic view of what your city may look like in the future without the false hopes that many perfect renders might give.
+This app uses WebXR to render 3D buildings and landscapes into real life for anyone with a connect to the internet and an AR compatible device.

 ## 📫 Get In Touch
 I can be reached through a number of channels, including but not limited to: